-A custom designed ticket can make an event even more special.
-Check out these awesome examples to inspire you...
+A custom designed ticket like these can make an event even more special.

 For many people, a ticket is merely something that allows them entry to an event.
 But for others it's so much more.
 People keep tickets for many different reasons; as a reminder of a favourite concert, a winning game, or to become part of the collage maker's art.